donno/donno.github.io/docs/index.md

 * Lucifer
 * Crash Landing on You - Korean
 * Falling Into Your Smile - Chinese - About a ficitonal E-sport team.
+* Rurouni Kenshin - The anime series then the live action movies.

 ## Education